-- a) Provide safe and convenient access for all highway users in a way which: - i.
-Does not compromise pedestrian and cycle movements, or compromise access to the highway and public transport facilities and services; - ii.
+- a) Provide safe and convenient access for all highway users in a way which: - Does not compromise pedestrian and cycle movements, or compromise access to the highway and public transport facilities and services; - ii.
 Manages vehicle speeds and does not have a severe residual cumulative impact on the capacity of the highway network; - iii.
 Does not adversely increase the risk of accidents or endanger the safety of road users including pedestrians, cyclists, and other vulnerable road users; and - iv.
 Provides adequate space for delivery vehicles. - b) Incorporate a highway design and layout that: - i.
 Complies with highways standards and guidance, including adequate circulation, turning space and visibility splays, - ii.
 Achieves a permeable highway layout, connecting with the existing highway network safely and includes safe access for pedestrians and cyclists, - iii.
 Allows for effective access by service and emergency vehicles at all times, - iv.
 Where appropriate takes account of the proposed major highway improvements as identified in the Infrastructure Delivery Plan, and - v.
-Does not create a barrier to the movement of wildlife or create fragmented wildlife habitats. - c) Meet the highest standards of accessible and inclusive design, including meeting the needs of less mobile people and those with disabilities. - d) Minimise the adverse impact of any potential HGV traffic movements, particularly on rural lanes unsuitable for HGVs. - e) Include adequate car parking spaces and secure cycle storag taking into account the Council's parking guidelines and make appropriate provision of electric vehicle charging points. - f) Where appropriate, retain and enhance public transport infrastructure, service and interchange facilities.
+Does not create a barrier to the movement of wildlife or create fragmented wildlife habitats. - c) Meet the highest standards of accessible and inclusive design, including meeting the needs of less mobile people and those with disabilities. - d) Minimise the adverse impact of any potential HGV traffic movements, particularly on rural lanes unsuitable for HGVs.

+- e) Include adequate car parking spaces and secure cycle storage in accordance with taking into account the Council's parking guidelines and make appropriate provision of electric vehicle charging points.. - f) Where appropriate, retain and enhance public transport infrastructure, service and interchange facilities.

-2.68 An updated supplementary planning document (SPD) on parking guidance will be produced following the adoption of LPP2.
-In advance of the adoption of the SPD, when determining the appropriate level of electric vehicle charging points to be provided, the Council will take account of the Building Regulations and the Surrey County Council Vehicular and Cycle Parking Guidance
+2.65 For the purposes of this policy, the appropriate provision of electric vehicle charging points is the requirement as set out in the Surrey County Council Vehicular and Cycle Parking Guidance (January 2018) or as set out in any subsequent policy or guidance on this matter.
+An updated supplementary planning document (SPD) on parking guidance will be produced following the adoption of LPP2.
+In advance of the adoption of the SPD, when determining the appropriate level of electric vehicle charging points to be provided, the Council will take account of the Building Regulations and the Surrey County Council Vehicular and Cycle Parking Guidance (January 2018).